pviotti/hybris/README.md

 ![Hybris architecture](https://raw.github.com/pviotti/hybris/master/doc/hybris-architecture.png)

 For more information and detailed benchmarks read [our SoCC14 paper][1].

+A version of the personal cloud application [StackSync][7] featuring Hybris as storage backend is available [here][8].

 ### Code base overview

-Hybris code base is composed by two main modules: MdsManager and KvsManager, the first being a thin wrapper layer of the metadata distributed storage service (i.e. ZooKeeper), while the latter implements the storage primitives towards the APIs of the main public cloud storage services - currently, it supports Amazon S3, Google Cloud Storage, Rackspace Cloud Files and Windows Azure Blob.
+The code base of Hybris is composed by two main modules: MdsManager and KvsManager; the first is a thin wrapper layer of the metadata distributed storage service (i.e. ZooKeeper), while the latter implements the storage primitives towards the APIs of the main public cloud storage services - currently, it supports Amazon S3, Google Cloud Storage, Rackspace Cloud Files and Windows Azure Blob.

-Maven is used for building and managing dependencies.
+Maven is used to compile the code and manage the dependencies.

 Read the [wiki][2] for more information on development setup.

 ### Authors and license

 Hybris has been developed at [EURECOM][3] as part of the [CloudSpaces][4] European research project.
 Its code is released under the terms of Apache 2.0 license.

-Erasure coding support is provided by the [jerasure][5] library and its [JNI bindings][6].
+Erasure coding support is provided by the [Jerasure][5] library through its [JNI bindings][6].

  [1]: http://www.eurecom.fr/en/publication/4414/detail/hybris-robust-hybrid-cloud-storage